mlswg/mls-protocol/draft-ietf-mls-protocol.md

 existing members of the group to update their views of the ratchet tree by applying a set of Proposals, and uses the updated ratchet tree to distribute fresh entropy to the group.
-This fresh entropy is provided only to members in the new epoch, not to members who have been removed, so it maintains the confidentiality of the epoch secret (in other words, it provides post-compromise security with respect to those members).
+This fresh entropy is provided only to members in the new epoch and not to members who have been removed, which maintains the confidentiality of the epoch secret (in other words, the protocol provides post-compromise security with respect to those members).

-For each Commit that adds member(s) to the group, there is a single corresponding Welcome message.
-The Welcome message provides all the new members with the information they need to initialize their views of the key schedule and ratchet tree, so that these views are equivalent to the views held by other members of the group in this epoch.
+For each Commit that adds one or more members to the group, there is a single corresponding Welcome message.
+The Welcome message provides all the new members with the information they need to initialize their views of the key schedule and ratchet tree, so that these views align with the views held by other members of the group in this epoch.

-In addition to defining how one epoch secret leads to the next, the key schedule also defines a collection of secrets that are derived from the epoch secret.
-For example:

-* An _encryption secret_ that is used to initialize the secret tree for the epoch.

-* A _confirmation key_ that is used to confirm that all members agree on the shared state of the group.

-* A _resumption secret_ that members can use to prove their membership in the group, e.g., in the case of branching a subgroup.

-Finally, an _init secret_ is derived that is used to initialize the next epoch.

 ## Example Protocol Execution